Testing Web Pages in Visual Web Developer

 The Web server that is used to run the page depends on the type of Web site you are working with:

 For local IIS and remote IIS sites, Visual Web Developer runs the page in the corresponding instance of IIS.
 For example, for a local IIS site, the page runs in your local copy of IIS.
-For more information, see Web Servers in Visual Studio for ASP.NET Web Projects.
+For more information, see Web Servers in Visual Web Developer.

 In the case of a remote Web site or an FTP site, the remote computer must be running the .NET Framework version 2.0, because the page is running in the context of the remote server.